Dynatrace/Dynatrace-AppMon-Tomcat-Agent-Ansible/README.md

 # Dynatrace-Tomcat-Agent-Ansible

-This Ansible role installs and configures the Dynatrace Agent of the [Dynatrace Application Monitoring](http://www.dynatrace.com/en/products/application-monitoring.html) solution for the Apache Tomcat application server.
+This Ansible role installs and configures the Dynatrace AppMon Agent of the [Dynatrace AppMon](https://www.dynatrace.com/support/doc/appmon/) solution for the Apache Tomcat application server.

-**Note**: this role makes the Dynatrace Agent available to Apache Tomcat by injecting an appropriate *-agentpath* option into an environment variable, e.g. ```CATALINA_OPTS```, inside a file (typically an executable script).
+**Note**: this role makes the Dynatrace AppMon Agent available to Apache Tomcat by injecting an appropriate *-agentpath* option into an environment variable, e.g. ```CATALINA_OPTS```, inside a file (typically an executable script).
 It is assumed that this script either executes Apache Tomcat directly or is sourced by another script before Apache Tomcat gets executed. **You will have to restart your application after placing the agent.**

 ## Download